-For the uninitiated, the plot revolves around a poor country boy named “Pip” (John Mills, Ryan’s Daughter), who becomes a gentleman with the help of a mysterious benefactor (Finlay Currie, Quo Vadis).
-But money and social status don’t make “Pip” happy — what he really wants is the love of the beautiful, but heartless socialite Estella (Valerie Hobson, Bride of Frankenstein).
+A poor country boy named “Pip” (John Mills, Ryan’s Daughter) becomes a gentleman with the help of a mysterious benefactor (Finlay Currie, Ivanhoe).
+However, money and social status don’t make “Pip” happy — what he really wants is the love of the beautiful but heartless socialite Estella (Valerie Hobson, Bride of Frankenstein).

 Reaction & Thoughts:

-Initially, Lean was intimidated by Dickens and hired a scholar to produce an adaptation.
+Director Lean initially hired a scholar to produce an adaptation.
 When the resulting script proved to be unfilmable, Lean decided to work on the script himself.
-Lean’s ten wife actress Kay Walsh (Oliver Twist) came up with the film’s ending.
+Lean’s then-wife, actress Kay Walsh (This Happy Breed), came up with the film’s ending.
 The shooting script is credited to Lean, Cecil McGivern (Blanche Fury) and producers Ronald Neame (The Poseidon Adventure) and Anthony Havelock-Allan (Brief Encounter).

 There are many memorable sequences.
-The scenes at the graveyard are justly legendary; a textbook on how to use quick editing, camera angles and sound to create tension.
+The scenes in the graveyard are justly legendary — it’s a textbook on how to combine editing, camera angles and sound to create tension.
 It’s a scene of high visual purity.
-I also love the climax at the decayed mansion.
+I also loved the climax at the decayed mansion.

 Conclusions & Final Thoughts:

 Great Expectations was a huge hit on both sides of the Atlantic.
-The film won multiple awards and solidified director David Lean’s career and it gave British cinema a much-needed shot of vitality.
+The film won multiple awards and solidified director David Lean’s career.
+The success of the movie also gave British cinema a much-needed shot of vitality.
 Plus, Jean Simmons fans need to see one of her first great performances.
 A classic!
 B&W, 118 minutes, Not Rated.